ENTP vs INTP – Key Differences between these Two Personalities

 • They live by a rigid set of rules for themselves that do not change and are not typically applied to others.

 An INTP’s auxiliary function is Extraverted Intuition.
-It allows them to collect data and consider solutions from many different sources in a logically organized and methodical way.
+It allows them to collect data and consider solutions from many different sources logically, organized, and methodically.
 Here are some ways INTPs express their Extraverted Intuition:

 • Their Extraverted Intuition supports their Introverted Thinking and makes them excellent problem solvers.